WICG/file-handling/explainer.md

 For more advanced use cases, such as opening a file in an existing window or displaying a notification, applications can add a [launch event handler](https://github.com/WICG/sw-launch/blob/master/explainer.md).

+## Permissions API Integration

+A `"file-handling"` permission will be defined to protect the user from accidentally allowing a PWA to view files.
+This permission prompt may asynchronously show right after the user chooses to use a PWA to open a file of any of the file types the PWA tries to associate with, so that the permission context is more understandable and relevant.
+This permission prompt should also show after the PWA has had an opportunity to load.
+The prompt should clearly show the PWA's origin, so that the identity of the PWA requesting file read access for the handled file is clear to the user.
+Launched files should only be queued into the `launchQueue` after the user accepts the permission and allows the PWA to handle the relevant file types.
+User agents may retain control over default settings and how (or if) they are exposed to the user.

 ## Differences with Similar APIs on the Web

 The proposed method of getting launched files differs from some similar web APIs: